seeamshahid/harvard_image_classification/README.md

 ## Introduction:

-This is an image classification project for the class Neuro 140: Biological and Artificial Intelligence, Harvard College Spring 2020.
-For this project, I use different type of self-built models (CNNs and ResNets) and pre-trained models  like VGG19 and ResNet50 to classify 4 different locations at Harvard College.
+This is an image classification project using ML.
+For this project, I use different type of self-built models (CNNs and ResNets) and pre-trained models  like VGG19 and ResNet50 to classify 4 different locations at University.

-Link to presentation of this project: https://docs.google.com/presentation/d/1jVYn8dZVen7DBLUj6t0NR-I47utyxPWch0GWyWvCUb4/edit?usp=sharing

 ## Objectives: